China, US spar over origin of coronavirus | Malay Mail

 ‘Wuhan virus’

-The United States, meanwhile, has angered China by using language to directly link the virus to the country.
+The United States, meanwhile, has angered China by using language directly linking the virus to the country.

-US Secretary of State Mike Pompeo has called it the “Wuhan virus”, prompting China’s foreign ministry to reject the term as “despicable” and “disrespecting science”.
+US Secretary of State Mike Pompeo has called it the “Wuhan virus”, prompting Beijing to reject the term as “despicable” and “disrespecting science”.

 The WHO warns against naming infectious diseases in a way that encourages discrimination against ethnic groups.